-Coyote Business Park’s economic and community development team is committed to helping your business with the planning/permitting process, partnering with developers or contractors, workforce recruitment and development, local marketing and much more.
+Coyote Business Park’s economic and community development team is committed to helping you through the planning/permitting process, partnering with developers or contractors, recruiting and developing, marketing more.
 We look forward to connecting with you.
 Give us a call, or email us at: email@example.com, to learn more about how your company can thrive at Coyote Business Park.

 Director, Economic & Community Development

 With 35 years of financial management experience, William.
 Tovey has worked for the Confederated Tribes of the Umatilla Indian Reservation for the last 31 years.
 He oversees 30 staff, included Economic and Tax Administration, Construction Development, Land Acquisition, Farming Enterprise and Solid Waste.